Ks89/angular-cli-skeleton/README.md

 ## Docs

-### To generate typescript's documentation with typedocs (check docs/index.html for the result)
+### To generate documentation with typedocs and compodoc (check docs folder index.html files for the result)
-- `npm run docs:typedoc`

-### To generate the really cool compodoc's documentation (check documentation/index.html for the result)
-- `npm run docs:compodoc`

-or

-- `npm run docs:compodoc:serve` to navigate the resulting documentation in your browser
+- `npm run docs`

 ## Others